clambodile/ssp-4w/reading/instructions/building-blocks-mastery-intro.md

 You will read more on our philosophy in the next lesson, _Know theEasyStuffCold_.

-## What to do

-In order to gain access to the problems, start by clicking [this link](https://repl.it/classroom/invite/uLbweq).

-Once you have access, close the new window or tab and navigate through the problems using the left side bar.
-You can do problems in any order, but like last time, **please remember to click the _Complete and continue_ button** on the top right of your screen once you get each problem's tests to pass.

 Many of these questions will be simple, and others will involve a few steps.
 Throughout this process, you will refine your googling skills, get used to typing out javascript syntax, and analyzing failed tests, all of which are vital to your success as a software engineer.

 Please finish all of the assignments.
 Yes, there's a lot of them, but keep tackling them and you'll be fine.